Love the way you turn me on.

 You got the right stuff, baby,

 Originally conceived as a white version of New Edition (seriously), they were hugely successful in the late 80's and early 90's, but declining sales, internal strife, and accusations of lip-syncing and other issues led to the group disbanding in 1994.
 Most of the members went on to solo musical careers, and Donnie Wahlberg became a successful actor.
 They got back together in 2008, released a new album, and held a very successful reunion tour and a tour in 2011 co-headlining with the Backstreet Boys.
 A new album was released on April 2, 2013, along with a joint tour with Ninety Eight Degrees and Boyz II Men.
-In 2015 they toured with Nelly and TLC, and in 2017 with Boyz II Men and Paula Abdul, and in 2019 with Debbie Gibson, Tiffany, Salt-N-Pepa, and Naughty By Nature.
+They toured in 2015 with Nelly and TLC, in 2017 with Boyz II Men and Paula Abdul, and in 2019 with Debbie Gibson, Tiffany, Salt-N-Pepa, and Naughty By Nature.
 A 2022 tour featuring Salt-N-Pepa, En Vogue, and Rick Astley was announced in October 2021.

 - Donnie Wahlberg (older brother to Mark "Marky Mark" Wahlberg, who was also a member at one point)

 - Danny Wood